yogeshrnaik/cdac/README.md

 The "Problem Solutions" folder contains solution to a problem in four different programming languages representing one of the programming paradigms.

 ### Simulation of Network Routing Protocols
+This project contains two Java files one for each of the following Network Routing protocol simulation.
+* Distance Vector Routing
+* Link State Routing